-The Governor of Georgia has signed a new law on May 1, 2012 which will strengthen the ability of grandparent to seek visitation with grandchildren.
-The new law allows judges to rule that the child’s interests would be harmed without some “minimal” contact with their grandparents.
+The Governor of Georgia has signed a new law on May 1, 2012, which will strengthen the ability of grandparents to seek visitation with grandchildren.
+The new law allows judges to rule that the child's interests would be harmed without some "minimal" contact with their grandparents.
 Those visits would total at least 24 hours in a month.

 The new law eliminates the prior language that stated that there is "no presumption" in favor of grandparent visitation, and adds the following language:

 "In considering whether the health or welfare of the child would be harmed without such visitation, the court shall consider and may find that harm to the child is reasonably likely to result where, prior to the original action or intervention:

 (A) The minor child resided with the grandparent for six months or more;